Eugene is an avid gardener and has been passionate about growing things for over 40 years.

 There's more to planting a tree or shrub than digging a hole and plonking it into the ground.
 Some plants aren't the least bit fussy and will tolerate this, but most trees and shrubs will benefit from a little care.
 If you plant your trees or shrubs properly, you will ensure that they will have a good start in life and become established quicker.

-- The ideal time for planting trees and shrubs is the fall/autumn or early spring.
+- The ideal times for planting trees and shrubs are in the fall or early spring.